Calculator

 • are certified as blind or severely sight-impaired

-• the UK or EEA
+• your work is in the UK

 If you get tax credits, Universal Credit